wix/Detox/docs/APIRef.DetoxObjectAPI.md

 - [`detox.trace.startSection(), detox.trace.endSection()`](#detoxtracestartsection,-detoxtraceendsection)

 ### `detox.init()`
 The setup phase happens inside `detox.init()`.
-This is the phase where detox reads its configuration, starts a server, loads its expection library and starts a simulator.
+This is the phase where detox reads its configuration, starts a server, loads its expectation library and starts a simulator.

 ##### (if you're using mocha) In your `init.js` add: